 He has a diverse skill set, having worked in many roles spanning across youth engagement, group facilitation, community supported agriculture and community gardens, social participation, place making initiatives, governance, service re-design, funding contract management and grants.

 Christopher is currently engaged in the role of Community Engagement Worker, at Southlake Community Services, facilitating programs at Yunung Community Garden

 Christopher completed a Bachelor of Fine Art in 2008 with a focus on photography and conceptual art.
 Over the last 10 years, Chris has developed a conceptual narrative which draws from the inherent wisdom and queerness of nature.
-His work positions the magic of nature as a central character, alongside ideas of vulnerability, somatics and performative practice.
-Story of place, natural ecosystems and critical sociological analysis are key points of reference for his practice.
-Themes of identity, dynamism, and resilience are central to his work.
+His work positions the spirit and magic of nature as a central force of inspiration.
+He combines performative practice, story of place, and Queer politics with themes of identity, dynamism, and resilience.